danmayer/coverband/README.md

   * blank rails app
   * blank Sinatra app
 * report on Coverband files that haven't recorded any coverage (find things like events and crons that aren't recording, or dead files)
-* ability to change the coverband config at runtime by changing the config pushed to the Redis hash.
+* ability to change the Coverband config at runtime by changing the config pushed to the Redis hash.
 In memory cache around the changes to only make that call periodically.
+* Opposed to just showing code usage on a route allow 'tagging' events which would record line coverage for that tag (this would allow tagging all code that modified an ActiveRecord model for example
+* mountable rack app to view coverage similar to flipper-ui

 ## Contributing